nagoshiashumari/rpg-awesome-raw/README.md

 * `zip/fonts` => `rpg-awesome/fonts`

-You will need to manually copy and paste `zip/variables.scss` into `rpg-awesome/scss/_variables.scss`, overwritting the old `ra-var-icon` variables.
+You will need to manually copy and paste the contents of `zip/variables.scss` into `rpg-awesome/scss/_variables.scss`, overwritting the old `ra-var-icon` variables.